Orchid care is not complicated. It is just different from everything else you have grown.

 Should I cut the spike after the flowers fall?

 You have two options: cut it to the base (produces a stronger new spike in 6-12 months) or cut above a node (may produce a shorter side bloom sooner).
-If the plant looks at all stressed or the roots look pale and sparse, cut to the base and let her recover properly.
+If the plant looks at all stressed or the roots look pale and sparse, cut to the base and let it recover properly.

 How do I know if my orchid has root rot?